2009 Southern Ontario tornado outbreak: Durham, Ontario

 The first tornado was at its most powerful as it passed through the southeast section of Durham, causing serious structural damage to several businesses in the town's small industrial park, including the complete destruction of a press plant.
 Damage to homes and businesses in this area was rated at F2.
 Passing through the northeastern part of town, the tornado hit a conservation area where a children's day camp was taking place.
 The tornado hurled debris from a gatehouse and other buildings and trees onto a tent structure where the children and counselors were seeking shelter.
 One 11-year-old boy was killed by flying debris, while several other children suffered serious, but non life-threatening injuries.

 Thornbury–Clarksburg, Ontario

 This tornado inflicted F2 damage to homes and chalets in the popular ski resort area of Thornbury and Clarksburg.
-At Georgian Peaks, the tornado tore the roof from the Alpine Centre, pulled cables from chair lifts, and ripped apart lift houses and ski ramps.
+At Georgian Peaks, the tornado tore the roof from the Alpine Centre, pulled cables from chairlifts, and ripped apart lift houses and ski ramps.
 Although damage to homes and the resort was extensive, perhaps the greatest economic toll was to the owners of local apple orchards, which were severely affected.
-The tornadic storm responsible for the Grey County tornadoes weakened as it went over the lake, having traveled and sustained its intensity for, according to Environment Canada, "a remarkable 200km."
+The tornadic storm responsible for the Grey County tornadoes weakened as it went over the bay, having traveled and sustained its intensity for, according to Environment Canada, "a remarkable 200km."